-Nearly 200 students, faculty and staff from Northwestern College will travel across the United States and around the world for the college’s annual Spring Service Projects (SSP) March 5 through 14.
+More than 200 students, faculty and staff from Northwestern College will travel across the United States and overseas for the college’s annual Spring Service Projects (SSP) March 2–11.

 Spring Service Project members raise their own travel funds through their individual families, friends and churches and also through fundraisers on campus and in the community.

 Northwestern College’s short-term mission programs bear the Standards of Excellence in Short-Term Missions (SOE) seal, ensuring that participating organizations get NWC mission teams that are of high quality.
 SOE standards include adequate pre-trip training and resources, as well as consistent post-trip follow-up and accountability.